edvanburen/cellSTAAR/README.md

 -   **null_model**: Null model object output from the <code>fit_null_glmmkin</code>function of the <code>STAAR</code>package.
 See the examples below and the STAAR documentation (https://github.com/xihaoli/STAAR) for more details.
 -   **variants_to_condition_on**: Data frame of variants to condition on.
 Expected to have columns "CHR", "POS", "REF", "ALT", "rsID", and "phenotype".
 Defaults to an empty data frame, meaning unconditional analysis will be run for all genes.
 If supplied, cellSTAAR will run conditional analysis using all variants in <code>variants_to_condition_on</code>within +- 1 Mega base.
 -   **annotation_name_catalog**: Data frame with column names and locations in the GDS file for the functional annotations to include.
 See the examples below.
+-   **analysis_to_run**: Options are "unconditional_only", "conditional_if_needed", or "both".
+If "conditional_if_needed", should specify <code>variants_to_condition_on</code>.
+Defaults to "unconditional_only" meaning no conditional analysis will be attempted.
+If "conditional_if_needed", only conditional analysis will be returned if there are known variants to condition on within +- 1 Mega base, otherwise only unconditional will be returned.
+If "both", conditional and unconditional will be attempted (note this can add substantial computation time if many genes require conditional analysis).
 -  **ncores_small**: Number of cores for genes with small variant sets (<=500 variants).
 -   **ncores_large**: Number of cores for genes with large variant sets (>500 variants).
 Larger variant sets require more memory, so most users will want to set this to be lower than <code>ncores_small </code>.
 -   **variables_to_add_to_output**: Data frame of one row with additional variables to add to output.
 Useful for strutured output to pass into the <code>compute_cellSTAAR_pvalue</code>function.